On Saturday, May 11, 2013, at 8:00 pm EST, Amedea Parker finally got her lifelong wish and played her first-ever show at the Laurel Leaf Theater.

 —A lot of them committed suicide.
 Most of them up and vanished not long after.
 They were found months or even years later, barely a shell of who they used to be.
 And remember, many of these folks were rich, powerful people, to see Amedea Parker in such a small venue.

 —We thought it was strange too.
 What was even stranger is the film crew had it much worse.
 The camera operator and focus puller for that night offed themselves a mere hour and a half after the show.
 The first editor they hired to compile the footage fell asleep behind the wheel.
 And this guy was into performance cars as a hobby.
-He fell asleep at the wheel, they said.

 —What are you trying to say, Mr. Kessler?

 —Well, you and I both know there was something special about the way your wife sang.
 We know there was something special about the acoustics in the Laurel Leaf itself.
 So those together, plus the subject matter of the aria, and the fact that she tragically died after that performance… all of those converged into a perfect storm, you could call it.
-Me, I’m not music critic, but from what I’ve heard… that performance can induce a pure cathartic experience.
+Me, I’m no music critic, but from what I’ve heard… that performance can induce a pure cathartic experience.
 And what you hold in your hand is one of the last surviving records of that performance.

 —…is this a joke?

 —This is absolutely not a joke, Mr. Parker.

 —For your sake I hope not.
 Because I have a gun in my safe, and the moment I see hidden cameras or a film crew I’m going to murder you on live television.

 —I’ve brought extensive files that corroborate what I’ve been saying, if it would help for you to look through them.
 Though I didn’t bring every person who attended that show, I didn’t think you’d want just under three thousand fat files in your apartment.

 —…a pure cathartic experience.
 What does that mean?